h5bp/server-configs/iis/IIS6-README.md

 Using the method above you can add any header; here are a few other common ones that are in the web.config of H5BP project configs.

-For readability I'll seperate the KEY from the VALUE using a COLON (e.g. KEY :
+For readability I'll separate the KEY from the VALUE using a COLON (e.g. KEY :
 VALUE).

 #### 2.2.1 Access-Control-Allow-Origin